zenarcha/extraction-OS-capability/README.md

 Modify validation rules.
 Confirm the extraction scope.

-Do not begin implementation until the extraction contract has been approved.
+Do not design the schema or begin implementation until the Extraction Contract has been approved.

-3. Design the Extraction
+4. Design the Extraction

 Before writing implementation code: